manish0502/Building-pizza-order-tracker-app-using-NodeJs-Express-MongoDB/README.md

  * `NodeJs/ `- Node.js is an open-source, cross-platform, back-end JavaScript runtime environment that runs on the V8 engine and executes JavaScript code outside  a web browser.
  * `LaravelMix/ `- Laravel Mix provides a clean, fluent API for defining basic webpack build steps for your applications.
 Mix supports several common CSS and JavaScript pre-processors»
- * `ExpressJs/` - Express.js, or simply Express, is a back end web application framework for Node.js *  *`karma/karma`-unit.js to be picked up by the build system.
+ * `ExpressJs/` - Express.js, or simply Express, is a back end web application framework for Node.js *
- * `.bowerrc` - the Bower configuration file.
-This tells Bower to install components into the vendor/ directory.
- *` bower.json` - this is our project configuration for Bower and it contains the list of Bower dependencies we need.
- * `build.config.js` - our customizable build settings; see "The Build System" below.
+ *  `PassportJS`- Passport is authentication middleware for Node.js.
+Extremely flexible and modular, Passport can be unobtrusively dropped in to any Express-based web application.
+A comprehensive set of strategies support authentication using a username and password, Facebook, Twitter, and more..
+ * `Noty-npm` - Noty is a dependency-free notification library that makes it easy to create alert - success - error - warning - information - confirmation messages .
+ *` Moment` - A JavaScript date library for parsing, validating, manipulating, and formatting dates.
+Project Status.
+Moment.js is a legacy project.
+ * `bcrypt` - The bcrypt library on NPM makes it really easy to hash and compare passwords in Node.
  * `module.prefix and module.suffix` - our compiled application script is wrapped in these, which by default are used to place the application inside a self-
  * `package.json` - metadata about the app, used by NPM and our build script.
 Our NPM dependencies are listed here.